opengauss-mirror/website/app/en/privacyPolicy/index.md

 Upon your active request for the deletion of personal data, the retention period for the relevant data will be one month.
 We will respond to your request and delete all personal data within this period.

-For service optimization, the access timestamp, IP address, request details, access status, accessed resource size, access source, and request user agent information collected based on the access quantity statistics will be automatically deleted after 10 days.
+For service optimization, the access timestamp, **IP address**, request details, access status, accessed resource size, access source, and request user agent information collected based on the access quantity statistics will be automatically deleted after 10 days.

 ## 5. How We Protect Your Personal Data